Legal reference — Texas

 🚫

-Illegal — no state or local reform No. Psilocybin mushrooms are Schedule I under Texas Health & Safety Code §481.103.
+Illegal statewide; no local decriminalization No. Psilocybin mushrooms are Schedule I under Texas Health & Safety Code §481.103.
 No city has passed a decriminalization or deprioritization resolution.
 Texas has funded ibogaine research (SB 2308, 2025) but psilocybin remains fully illegal for personal use.

 Ibogaine research program